 Outdoor Education Beyond the Classroom

 St Rita’s commitment to Outdoor Education is carefully calibrated to give students the opportunity to participate in team activities that develop and enhance resilience and collaboration, alongside their organisational and leadership abilities.
-Working in partnership with two of the most respected Queensland-based providers of Outdoor Education, a sequential approach has been constructed to reference seminal points of Australia’s national narrative – the uniqueness of Aboriginal and Torres Strait Islander culture and the ANZAC story.
+Working in partnership with one of the most respected Queensland-based providers of Outdoor Education, QCCC, a sequential approach has been constructed for students.

-Our Year 6 students are offered the award-winning Canberra Excursion which is operated as part of the Parliament and Civics Education Rebate program which is the students camp for the year.
+Our Year 6 students are offered the award-winning Canberra Excursion which is operated as part of the Parliament and Civics Education Rebate program which is the students camp for the year, facilitated by educational travel experts, Student Horizons.

 Year 5

-Students attend the Rainforest Campus of QCCC Mapleton, close to one of the traditional venues of the Bunya Festival, the largest gathering of Aboriginal people prior to colonisation.
-The focus of the Year 5 camp and activities is getting to know each other and developing confidence, independence and resilience.
-Being the introduction to our sequential Outdoor Education program, the students participate in activities such as glider possum, climbing wall, archery, crate climb and orienteering.
-Students also get to experience night activities with at Mapleton’s Triballink Aboriginal Activity Centre such as the Dance Troupe performing traditional and contemporary pieces.
+Students attend the mountain top property at QCCC Tamborine, which enjoys views over Brisbane and Moreton Bay.
+The focus of the Year 5 Camp and activities is getting to know each other and developing confidence, independence and resilience.
+Being the introduction to our sequential Outdoor Education program, the students participate in activities such as glider possum, archery, tree climb, GPS challenge and Wilderness Explorers.
+Students spend both nights in residential cabin accommodation.

 Year 6